sfegan/serial_tracking/README.md

 objects in the sky, etc. It communicates with the VERITAS database and array control interface, and with the commercial motion control systems in the pedestals of the telescopes.

-It has a number of modes of functionment:
+It has a number of modes of operation:

 - Array GUI, allowing supervision of all for VERITAS telescopes from one interface using CORBA calls to the individual telescope controllers